rest-for-physics/materials/README.md

 <!-- ##VERSION REST materials 1.0## -->
 ```

-**⚠ IMPORTANT:** Whenever an existing materials file is modified.
-Its version or reference name should be updated.

 Feel free to add new materials, upgrade existing ones, or report any issues found within this materials library at the [REST forum](http://ezpc10.unizar.es).

+**⚠ IMPORTANT:** Whenever an existing materials file is modified in this respository, its version or reference name should be updated.

 **⚠ WARNING: REST is under continous development.** This README is offered to you by the REST community.
 Your HELP is needed to keep this file up to date.
-You are very welcome to contribute fixing typos, updating information or adding new contributions.
+You are very welcome to contribute to REST by fixing typos, updating information or adding new contributions.
 See also our [Contribution Guide](https://github.com/rest-for-physics/rest-framework/blob/master/CONTRIBUTING.md).